-- pH – This is a measure of where the water falls on a scale from acidic (low pH) to basic (high pH).
+This is a measure of where the water falls on a scale from acidic (low pH) to alkaline (high pH).
 The acidity of water (low ph) can result in increased corrosion to the plumbing pipes and fixtures in your home, while high pH can cause a bitterness of taste and can reduce the effectiveness of the chlorine in the water.

-- Alkalinity –The alkalinity of water is a measure of it’s capacity to resist or neutralize acid.
+The alkalinity of water is a measure of its capacity to resist or neutralize acid.
 In general, alkalinity in water comes from calcium carbonate (CaC03) that is introduced as the water is leached through soil or rock, or from acid rain or snow.
 Alkalinity is an important consideration in the treatment of water because it influences the cleaning process.

 All of the above tests are included in our water quality testing add-on and the stand-alone test.
-These tests do not require shipping samples to a lab, and you will have your results on site.
+Results are provided onsite.

 **Our test kits currently do not test for specific chemicals that are found in underground well-supplied homes such as Nitrates and Coliform.
 Because of this, we do not recommend our tests as a stand-alone well water test service.**

 Digital readout for accurate measurements.

 Onsite results – no waiting for labs.

 How Is A Water Test Performed?